barryclark/jekyll-now/cloudnativelondon/sponsor.md

 As pizza and beer are more than any individual contribution, we order catering ourselves and thank all sponsors equally.

 #### Can we bring swag and a banner?
-(N/A for virtual events)

 You can display a banner inside the room, just bring it on the evening.
-Please ship swag to this address a week in advance and let us know when to expect arrival:

-> Sainsbury's Courier Desk
-> c/o Simon Perry, Cloud Native London
-> 60 Fetter Lane
-> Holborn
-> London EC4A 1AA

-If you need a table on the evening, email Simon.Perry2@sainsburys.co.uk.
+For the address for shipping swag or requesting a table, email organisers@cloudnativelon.com.

 #### Can we sponsor as a recruitment agency?

-We work with one recruitment agency at a time, so we won't add more until further notice.
+Yes!
+We work with one recruitment agency at a time and currently are open.

 #### Can we share our event with your group?